 Here’s a list of free online resources for exploring Gaelic in Nova Scotia.
-Some of the resources are good for Gaelic language learning, some for learning songs or folklore, and some for history and research projects.
-I decided to compile this list because although the resources are free and publicly available, you still have to know where to look for them – search engines can’t tell you everything!
+They are good for learning Gaelic language, songs or folklore, and history and research projects.

 I put on my anthropology hat, dust off a previously unpublished conference paper, and look at how different Nova Scotia Gaelic users orient to place in culturally Gaelic ways, in the construction of their Gaelic identities.

 Having a wedding ceremony in a Celtic language is fairly rare nowadays, but we were excited to try.
 Let me tell you the story of My Big Fat Gaelic Wedding (A’ Bhanais Mhór Ghàidhealach Dhà Rì-ribh agam)!

 I interview linguist Dr. Conor Quinn about the Ogham alphabet, how it relates to Irish & Gaelic, and what to be aware of if you’re using it in a tattoo.

 The English language bears traces of historical contact with Gaelic: we explore Gaelic loanwords in English, and the influence of Gaelic grammar on English dialects.